linhub15/hubertlin-site/_drafts/how-i-decoupled-microsoft-identity-core-from-my-app.md

 #### 3. Implement IAuthenticator in Infrastructure
 {: .present-before-paste}

 In the infrastructure layer, we create an Authenticator to implement the IAuthenticator interface.
-This is where we include dependencies on Microsoft.AspNetCore.Identity as well as our DbContext that will hold our Identity tables.
+This is where we include dependencies on Microsoft.AspNetCore.Identity as well as all other dependencies we will be using.

-&nbsp;

 &nbsp;
 {: .present-before-paste}